 Threshold power interval training is probably the most common way to increase threshold power.
-The principle is to know your power output and/or heart rate at threshold power and use these values to pace yourself throughout intervals at the same intensity.
+The principle is to know your power output or heart rate at threshold power and use these values to pace yourself at the same intensity throughout intervals.
 You will have to do a test or a time trial as a reference.

-The most difficult part of such an interval is to stay at the right intensity throughout.
-Going slightly too fast at the beginning makes it impossible to maintain the right intensity to the end.
-If you go too slowly, you will not get the adaptations you are training for.
+The most challenging part of such an interval is to stay at the right intensity throughout.
+Going slightly too fast at the beginning makes it impossible to maintain the right power to the end.
+On the other hand, if you go too slowly, you will not get the adaptations you are training for.

-Threshold power intervals are hard, but very effective in building a solid aerobic engine.
-Threshold power intervals are also good for becoming better at pacing for triathlons, time trials or breakaways.
+Threshold power intervals are challenging but effective in building a solid aerobic engine.
+Threshold power intervals are also suitable for becoming better at pacing for triathlons, time trials, or breakaways.

 Example: 3 x (12+ 6min) at threshold power / recovery.
-Target heart rate should be in the range 88-92%, but depends on how you have performed at previous tests or races with a duration of app.
-1hr.
-Some riders are able to ride with a higher percentage and others are not able to make this range.
+Target heart rate should be in the range of 88-92% but depends on how you have performed at previous tests or races with a duration of ~ 1hr.
+Some riders can ride with a higher percentage, and others cannot make this range.

-The best method to find out is to ride 40km time trial or participate in a criterium.
-If you use a power meter you can use your functional threshold power from one of the above mentioned events to calculate your functional threshold power.
+The best method to find out is to ride a 40km time trial or participate in a criterium.
+Then, using a power meter, you can use your functional threshold power from one of the events mentioned above to calculate your functional threshold power.

 Sub-Threshold Power Intervals

-VO2 max intervals and threshold power intervals are the two most time effective ways to increase performance.
-But there is one major problem: high intensity intervals only work when you finish them.
-If you do not manage to maintain the correct intensity throughout the interval session, the effectiveness decreases.
+VO2 max intervals and threshold power intervals are the two most time-effective ways to increase performance.
+But there is one major problem: high-intensity intervals only work when you finish them.
+If you do not maintain the correct intensity throughout the interval session, the effectiveness decreases.
 You will achieve better training if you choose an intensity with a higher success rate.

-It is my experience that the success rate of high intensity intervals is lower than sub-maximum intensity intervals.
-Still, sub-threshold power intervals can still offer significant improvements when made in appropriate doses.
-Also there is an argument that there is a physiological sweet spot because you can train at quite a high oxygen consumption without going anaerobic.
+My experience is that the success rate of high-intensity intervals is lower than sub-maximum intensity intervals.
+Still, sub-threshold power intervals can offer significant improvements when made in appropriate doses.
+Also, there is an argument that there is a physiological sweet spot because you can train at quite a high oxygen consumption without going anaerobic.
 Thus, you will give a great lift to your aerobic system (and almost nothing to your anaerobic performance).

 Example: 4 x 15min slightly below threshold power.
-If you use a heart rate monitor, try to stay 5-10 beats below your threshold heart rate.
-If you use a power meter, these intervals could be done with a power output at 90-95% of your functional threshold power.
+If you use a heart rate monitor, stay 5-10 beats below your threshold heart rate.
+You could do these intervals with power output at 90-95% of your functional threshold power using a power meter.

 As sub-threshold power intervals can improve your aerobic system, endurance training with lower intensity can also make improvements.
-You just have to work for a much longer time to achieve the desired progress.
-I know many of you will consider this impossible, but please keep in mind that real LSD training for many years has proven to make great athletes.
+However, you have to work for a much longer time to achieve the desired progress.
+I know many of you will consider this impossible, but please remember that real LSD training has proven to make great athletes for many years.

-Example: 4 to 8hours at moderate or lower part of sub-threshold intensity.
-Power meters and heart rate monitors can be used for pacing, but often it is more a feeling of comfortable pacing throughout the distance.
+Example: 4 to 8hours at the lower or middle part of sub-threshold intensity.
+You can use power meters and heart rate monitors for pacing, but often it is more a feeling of comfortable pacing throughout the distance.

 What is the best way to increase threshold power?